Art & Design

 In spring and fall, you'll need a car.
 The museum is closed mid-November to late April.
 Driving is the most convenient way to get there, regardless of the season.

-Utsukushigahara.
-The "Beautiful Fields."
-Rising 2000 meters above central Nagano, this highland has long captured the imaginations of the people below.
+Utsukushigahara means beautiful fields.
+Rising 2,000 meters above central Nagano , this highland has long captured the imaginations of the people below.
 In summer, over 200 varieties of wildflowers come into bloom.
-From its highest point at Ogato, there's a panoramic view of the Japan Alps, Mt.
-Asama, Yatsugatake, and the iconic Mt.
+From its highest point at Ogato, there's a panoramic view of the Japan Alps , Mt.
+Asama , Yatsugatake , and the iconic Mt.
 Fuji to the south.
 Easy hiking trails link the different parts of the highland, all with stunning views.

 Walk through the gates, and you'll be greeted by a four-meter bronze thumb rising from the lawn.
 Nearby, a decapitated angel spreads her wings.
 Legless, headless zebra torsos bound up a hill.
 Colossal abstracts of twisting metal.
 A vermillion helicopter and dragonfly hybrid.
-A massive rhinoceros.
-A screaming Viking head.
-A replica of Thebes.
+See these and more on this beautiful mountainside.

 350 of these outdoor sculptures occupy 40,000 meters of one of Utsukushigahara Highlands' most scenic spots.
 This museum without walls wants you to "enjoy the conversation with contemporary art amid the great beauty" of nature.
 Established in 1981 at the height of Japanese economic dominance during the Bubble Era, it remains a fascinating testament to the heady spaces Japan found itself in at the time.
 Wander the grounds, admire the stunning view of the Alps and the summer profusion of flowers, and wonder what hyperreality you've stepped into.